iti-ict/wakamiti/plugins/jmeter-wakamiti-plugin/docs/en.md

 ### Perform GET Request and Extract Variable with Regular Expression
 ```
-(I) perform a GET to the endpoint {service:text} and extract the value using regular expression {regex:text} and store it in {variableName:text}
+(that) a GET is performed to the endpoint {service:text} and the value is extracted using the regular expression {regex:text} storing it in {variableName:text}
 ```
 Performs a GET request to the specified endpoint and extracts a value using a regular expression, storing the result in a variable.